The IRS Data Retrieval Tool (DRT) is available.

 There are many types of financial aid.
 Before getting started, it’s a good idea to familiarize yourself with the types of aid that can be applied for.
 The different types of aid are Grants, Loans, and Outside Scholarships.

 The Federal PELL Grant is given to students who demonstrate financial need based on FAFSA information.
-The grant for 2014-15 full-time students is $5,730 per year.
+For full-time students, the 2019-2020 grant is $6,195/year.

 Direct Stafford Loans: Subsidized and Unsubsidized Direct Loans are awarded on the budgeted annual cost of attending Tabor College.
 Students are limited in the amounts they can borrow through the Direct Loan program each year.
 The interest rate is variable from year to year.
 Students who use the Direct Stafford Loan program are not required to make payments on the principal of the loan until six months after they leave school or drop below half time (unless this grace period has been used prior).